 How reliable are your trading partners?
 Are they financially healthy and capable of fulfilling the contracts they have committed to?
 Being able to answer critical questions like these and analyze the right financial KPIs will help you trade with confidence, showing you how to manage economic risk factors, and expand your business.

 However, with multiple trading partners potentially spread across global markets, achieving the required level of insight in-house may not be possible.

 Trade credit insurance can help shield you from customer . are based on data from our proprietary intelligence network which analyzes daily changes in corporate solvency covering 92% of global GDP.
 It allows us to carefully map the global trade, economic and credit landscape, to grade businesses’ risk levels and to advise our clients on the safest way to do business.

 Financial insight is a key factor in business success.
 This insight includes carefully tracking company finances, producing regularcash flow forecasts and optimizing it to ensure your organization is on track to achieve its business goals.

 - Fixing a percentage of your client’s net worth (its assets minus its liabilities) – typically around 10%.

 - Using your client’s former trade references (which can typically be found on their credit report) and choosing a median value from their credit history.

 - Estimating your client’s real needs and not extending credit further.

 Another strategy that embodies how to manage economic risk in international business involves ensuring you always have a cash buffer for use in the event of an emergency, such as a payment default by one of your major clients.

-Your first step towards how to manage economic risk factors, however, should be to speak to your trade credit insurer, if you have one.
+Your first step towards how to manage economic risk factors, however, should be to speak to your, if you have one.
 At Allianz Trade, we leverage our proprietary risk data to ensure your credit limits are pitched at just the right level – increasing your competitiveness while also minimizing your exposure.
-We also provide trade credit protection, compensating our customers in the event of or late payment .
+We also provide trade credit protection, compensating our customers in the event of or .